-After almost two years of successful collaboration, we said goodbye to our artist in residence Judith Fegerl with a virtual talk at the end of January.
-ARTTEC at AIT now continues – with Martin Grödl and Moritz Resl, better known as "Process Studio".
-From March on, their exhibition "Tokens for Climate Care" will be on display in the foyer of Giefinggasse 4.
-The exhibition is based on AI technologies and was already shown at Somerset House London and MAK – Museum of Applied Arts.
+After almost two years of successful collaboration, we said goodbye to our Artist in Residence Judith Fegerl with a virtual talk at the end of January 2022.
+ARTTEC at AIT now continues - with Martin Grödl and Moritz Resl, better known as "Process Studio".
+The exhibition opened on 9 June 2022.
+The first part of the project can be seen in the foyer of Giefinggasse 4.
+This exhibition is based on AI technologies and has already been on display at Somerset House London and MAK - Museum of Applied Arts.

 2020-2022 Judith Fegerl – Capture